 In addition to deciding which health plan best suits your needs during Annual Enrollment, take charge of your health and take advantage of ways to lower your out of pocket costs all year long.

 - Work with your Primary Care Provider (PCP) to navigate the health care system.

 - Seek care from Tier 1 and Tier 2 specialists.
-Over 164 million claims have been analyzed for differences in how physicians perform on nationally recognized measures of quality and/or cost efficiency.
+Over 150 million de-identified claims have been analyzed for differences in how physicians perform on nationally recognized measures of quality and/or cost efficiency.
 You pay the lowest copay for the highest-performing doctors:

 - If you are in a tiered hospital plan and have a planned hospital admission, talk with your doctor about whether a Tier 1 hospital would make sense.

 - Use urgent care facilities and retail minute clinics instead of the emergency room for urgent (non-emergency) care.

 - Make copies and bring the prescription drug formulary from your plan’s website with you to all doctor visits.